Table of Contents

 Applying and Managing Template Items

-Creating a Task template item is easy - simply click on "Create Task Template Item" from the template created in the last step, enter the text for the item you're adding, as well as a completion requirement, if necessary.
+Creating a Task template item is easy - simply click on "Edit Task Template Items" from the template created in the last step.
+This opens the Edit Modal, and from here you can click on the "Create Task Template Item" button:

 For each task within a template, a completion requirement can also be set; if a completion requirement is in place for a task, it will prevent the task from being completed until the requirement is met.
 There are 3 different types of completion requirements that can be added, which are outlined further below: